hughmancoder/aig-package/README.md

 ## AIG (And-Inverter Graph)

-A simple And-Inverter Graph library in C++ for representing and manipulating Boolxean functions
+A simple And-Inverter Graph library in C++ for representing and manipulating Boolean functions

 ## Features